Easily create custom 3D Gridfinity designs with this free, interactive tool. Export your designs as STL

 The controls available are the position, the rotation and the scale of the model.

 Please note that the model and the cutout are not the same thing.
-The final result will be the cutout of the model and can be more clearly visualized by clicking the "Hide" button in the model section of the dashboard .
+The final result will be the cutout of the model and can be more clearly visualized by clicking the "Hide" button in the model section of the dashboard.

-Once the model is in the desired position, you can control the height of the surrounding box walls to make sure the box is tall enough to be stackable even when your object is places inside the box.
+Once the model is in the desired position, you can control the height of the surrounding box walls to make sure the box is tall enough to be stackable even when your object is placed inside the box.

 This is done by finding the best balance between the height of the box and the height of the inside solid which is to be cut out.

-Please note the the cutout will be exactly the same size as the imported model.
+Please note that the cutout will be exactly the same size as the imported model.
 This means that the cavity will not have enough tolerance to be able to fit the model inside the cutout.

 To alleviate this problem, you can scale the model with the scale tool or scale the model before importing it into the software.